purgz/GTfyp/README.md

-Simulation code contained in the simulation subdirectory.
+Simulation code contained in the source/simulation subdirectory - for offline and adjusting

+backend/ for django backend - hope to create a rest api for the simulations in aim to produce an interactive web app.